ms1708/hello-world/README.md

 # hello-world
-just another repository
+just another repository.

-Hi everyone
+Hi everyone.
 How are you all?
 Hope everyone is doing well.